RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 If you wish to engage in trading with a position of 6k, you have two options.
 Go **[[#Long Positions|Long]]** or **[[#Short position|Short]]** using the full 6k without using [[#Leverage|leverage]].
 **Alternatively**, you could choose to utilise [[#Leverage|leverage]], such as 5X. which would require a [[#Margin|margin]] of 1,500( $5x300$ ).
 By doing so your potential loss would be limited to 3% instead of 60%.
 # Leverage
 Leverage trading is also known as margin trading.
-It allows you to treade with a larger postion size tan you ahve avaliable.
-Leverage in trading refers to the use of
+It allows you to trade with a larger position size tan you have available.
+Leverage in trading refers to the use of borrowed funds to increase the potential return of an investment.
+It allows traders to open positions that re larger than the amount of capital they have in their account.
 # Extra Reading
 - Technical Analysis of Financial Markets - John Murphy
 - The Art of War - Sun Tzu